nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/browse.md

 To access your dashboard, click on the icon on the top left hand corner of your platform.

+## Previewing Documents

+To preview documents, click on the **Preview** icon.
+A pop-up window will display a preview of your document.

+All type of documents can be previewed: Audio, PDF, Office, Video, 3D, etc.

 ## Browsing Lists of Documents

 Users can change the way content is presented in the folderish repositories (workspaces, folders, sections) and search results.
 They can also change the displayed information.